Yaseminnurlu/booktracker/README.md

-This is a booktracker project that I have created.
+This is a Book Tracker project that I have created.
 To make the code function, you have to install npm and build, afterwards you should "npm start".
 The code consists of a Book API created and fetched which is being presented on the website.